RamizWas/Hotel_Management_System/README.md

 The API documentation follows the OAS 3.1.0 standards.
 The documentation includes details about each endpoint, request and response formats, and authentication requirements.

+## Postman Collection

+A Postman collection has been prepared to simulate the user journey on the system interface.
+The collection includes tests for all implemented APIs.

+### Import Postman Collection

+1. Download the Postman collection from the GitHub repository.
+2. Open Postman and import the collection.

+## Learnings

+From this project, we have learned:

+1. How to design and implement RESTful APIs using Spring Boot.
+2. The importance of role-based access control and security using JWT.
+3. How to create Docker images and manage services using Docker Compose.
+4. Effective use of Git for version control and collaboration.

 ## ERD